ArduPilot/ardupilot_wiki/plane/source/docs/guide-esc-calibration.rst

 Reversing PWM based ESCs
 ========================

-If you are using a reversing ESC for reverse thrust ( see :ref:`Automatic Landing<automatic-landing>` section on Reverse Thrust Landing ), and it's PWM based rather than CAN, OneShot, or DShot, then you may need to calibrate it.
+If you are using a reversing ESC for reverse thrust ( see :ref:`Automatic Landing<automatic-landing>` section on Reverse Thrust Landing ), and its PWM based rather than CAN, OneShot, or DShot, then you may need to calibrate it.
 Usually, a button is provided for setting full forward, neutral, and full reverse.
 In this case, you will need to setup an RCx_OPTION on an RC channel to allow setting full reverse manually.
 Follow the manufacturers instructions for calibration.

 Most brushed motor ESCs have a fixed calibration which will require manually setting the throttle output's ``SERVOx_MAX``, and ``SERVOx_MIN`` parameters to match the ESCs maximum points.